JSignature/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: found error in front end uninitialized constant ToysController::Toys> Found Toys instead of Toy

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Saw it was hitting the database and being updated but response not being sent to front end.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Found no delete route method.
+Added it in routes.rb